Ved Stranden 16: Architecture

 Philip de Lange's original building consisted of three floors over a high cellar and the facade was crowned by a pediment.
 The building was heightened with one floor for Harboe in 1844–46.
 The building is four bays wide of which the two outer bays are slightly recessed.
 The windows are brown painted and the two central windows on the three lower floors are framed in sandstone.
 The two central windows on the bel étage are topped by open pediments with reliefs of fruit baskets.
 A cornice supported by corbels line the top of the building.
 The roof is clad with red tile and features three dormer windows.

 A gateway flanked by two lanterns is located in the left hand side of the ground floor (north) while a short flight of stairs in the second bay from the right leads down to the basement.
 The gateway opens to a narrow courtyard.
 A doorway in the south wall of the gateway affords access to the main staircase of the building.

 Two consecutive side wings project from the rear side of the building.
 The first one is six bays long and dates from 1795.
 The second one is four bays long and dates from1705.
 Both of them were originally three storeys high but were heightened together with the front wing in 1844.

 Today

 The ground floor is home to a cava bar.
 Rud Pedersen, a public affairs agency, is based on the second floor.
+The third floor is occupied by PayGap, a Pay Transparency technology company, and Nordic Reward Partners, a Total Rewards consultancy.